neha-julka/serverless-test-samples/typescript-test-samples/apigw-lambda-sqs-sns-datadog/README.md

-# Testing Serverless architectures with Datadog
+# Testing Serverless Architectures with Datadog

 This example is about creating Synthetic Tests and Monitors, to ensure Serverless services are functioning properly in a real, AWS environment.

-Datadog makes it easy to add logging, metrics, distributed tracing, profiling, and more to Serverless architectures built on AWS.
+Datadog makes it easy to add metrics, logs, distributed tracing, profiling, and more to Serverless architectures built on AWS.

 For this testing experience we'll use API Gateway, SNS, SQS, and Lambda:
 ![](./images/architecture.png)